TimJentzsch/optiframe/README.md

     which are automatically injected by the optimizer based on their type annotation.
   - The **execute** method allows you to implement the functionality.
     It may return data which can then be used by other tasks as a dependency.
-- **Packages** combine tasks that belong together.
+- **Modules** combine tasks that belong together.
-    Each package must contain a task for building the MIP and can additionally contain tasks for validation, pre-processing and solution extraction.
+    Each module must contain a task for building the MIP and can additionally contain tasks for validation, pre-processing and solution extraction.
-    The packages are what makes Optiframe so modular:
+    The modules are what makes Optiframe so extendable:
-    You can define extensions of a problem in a separate package and only include it if needed.
+    You can define extensions of a problem in a separate module and only include it if needed.
 - The **optimizer** allows you to configure the packages that you need.
     Afterwards, you can initialize it with the instance data and then solve the optimization problem.